 – Koopovereenkomst: first you need to buy the plot of land, before the construction company can start building the house.
 In this document is written how large the plot of land is and where it is.

-– Aannemingsovereenkomst: this is the contract with the construction company who will built the house.
+– Aannemingsovereenkomst: this is the contract with the construction company who will build the house.

 – General terms and conditions.